onlyquake/xonotic-wiki/Key-Hunt.md

 Object of the Game
 ------------------

-KeyHunt is a round-based game mode normally played with 3 teams, but 2 or 4 teams are also possible.
+Key Hunt is a round-based game mode normally played with 3 teams, but 2 or 4 teams are also possible.

 In each round, one player of each team gets a key.
 The goal of each round is to collect all the keys and gather up to score a lot of points.
 The first team to reach the score goal (default: 1000) wins the match.